Abdelwahab-M-Khidr/Abdelwahab-M-Khidr.github.io/index.md

   *2023-2024*

 ### Research Projects
-- Completed 13 mini-research projects in linguistics and English literature.
+- Completed more than 20 mini-research projects in linguistics and English literature.
 **(2021-2024)**

 ---